thelfer/MFrontGallery/docs/papers/joss/paper.md

 # Acknowledgements

-This research was conducted in the framework of the `PLEIADES` project, which is supported financially by the CEA (Commissariat à l’Energie Atomique et aux Energies Alternatives), EDF (Electricité de France) and Framatome.
+This research was conducted in the framework of the `PLEIADES` project, which is supported financially by the French Alternative Energies and Atomic Energy Commission (CEA), Électricité de France (EDF) and Framatome.

 \appendix